icecrime/poule/src/poule/operations/catalog/README.md

 }
 ```

-## prune
+## Prune

-## rebuild
+## Rebuild

-Rebuild triggers a rebuild operation on pull requests, optionally restricting to a given set of
+The `rebuild` operation triggers a rebuild operation on pull requests, optionally restricting to a
-configurations or statuses (e.g., "documentation" configuration in status "failing").
-The `rebuild`
+given set of configurations or statuses (e.g., "documentation" configuration in status "failing").
-operation also takes an optional `label` parameter which is used as a signal: the operation looks
+The `rebuild` operation also takes an optional `label` parameter which is used as a signal: the
-for the label, triggers a rebuild, and removes it.
+operation looks for the label, triggers a rebuild, and removes it.

 Example use cases:
 - As a one-time command invokation to rebuild pull requests after a test was fixed.